cartopher/Christopher.Charles---Data.GIS.Portfolio/python-soil-analysis.md

-Certainly.
-Your code automates the visualization of soil health data, a vital aspect of sustainable land management.
-Here's the annotated version of your script with added comments that explain its functionality and the importance of the analysis in the context of sustainable land use:
+# This code automates the visualization of soil health data, a vital aspect of sustainable land management:

 ```python
 import seaborn as sns